LeonAlexanderAkkad/Custom-CLAP/README.md

 ### Training CLAP on AudioCaps and ClothoV2
 For training, I employ the described loss from the paper, Adam optimizer and a learning rate scheduler that uses a warm-up and a cosine annealing phase.
+The exact configurations can be seen in the Training Notebook.
 - Jupyter Notebook: [Training Notebook](examples/training.ipynb)
 - Python script: